canyon15/data_catch/README.md

 #Data Catch

-Records the number of times a integer variable holds a number
+Records the number of times a integer variable holds a number and saves results in a file.

 ##Functions
 Save: records numbers passed through variable.